 • In the rare case of a sight impaired or elderly signor, you may have them sign and then fill in the name and address.
 Only do this if necessary.

 • Also, be sure to let people who ask know that they can only sign one petition for each office.
-So if they’ve already signed some else’s petition for governor, they shouldn’t sign Peter D’s.
+So if they’ve already signed someone else’s petition for governor, they shouldn’t sign Peter D’s.

 • Carry two clipboards, so that when you run into couples or groups they can sign simultaneously, saving everyone some time.